 What should I do if I face discrimination or legal issues?

-Legal aid and support are available through organizations like the Refugee Council and legal aid clinics, which can provide guidance and representation.
+Legal aid and support are available through organisations like the Refugee Council and legal aid clinics, which can provide guidance and representation.
 It’s important to report any instances of discrimination or harassment to the authorities or a trusted advisor.

 Are there specific services for children and families?